 We respect the strictest regulations in the world and strive to go beyond whenever it is possible.

-Compliance with the strictest cosmetic regulation in the world
+Compliance with the strictest cosmetic regulations in the world

-At L'Oréal, we always comply with the European cosmetics regulation, which is the strictest, wherever we market our products.
+At L'Oréal, we comply with the most stringent regulations globally (e.g. European Union or United States) as well as in each of the countries we market our products.

-This regulation evolves on a regular basis to take into account scientific progress.
+In the European Union, regulations evolve on a regular basis to take into account scientific progress and new safety information.
 Decisions are taken by the health authorities of the Member States based on proposals from the European Commission.
 They rely on the opinion of independent European experts who gather within the European Scientific Committee for Consumer Safety (SCCS).

 Regarding our product communications for example, any of them whether they are made on behalf of L’Oréal, directly or by third parties, complies with local laws, self-regulation codes of good practices, and the Group’s principles and Code of Ethics.

-The Group endeavour is to go beyond the regulation and answer to our consumers' expectations and the evolutions we observe.
+L’Oréal’s endeavour is to go beyond the regulations and answer to our consumers’ expectations and the trends we observe.

 Furthermore, in January 2014, we committed to eliminate all plastic microbeads from our rinse-off products before the end of 2017.